 If you want to link to an external URL (someothersite.com), you would put the full URL in the input field.

 The Icon input allows you to specify an icon to go next to your Menu Item in the Menu.
 Note that not all Menus support this.
 For example, the Main Navigation Menu does not support icons, however the Member Profile Options Menu does.
 Any Menu that has not been supplied by default will not allow icons.
-If you would like to add your own icon to a Menu, then you will need to put the URL without your domain in this field.
+If you would like to add your own icon to a Menu, then you will need to put the URL without your domain in this field or see tutorial for how to use font-awesome icons.
 For example, if you are using the File & Media Manager to upload your example.jpg file.
 You can see that it's located in /public/admin/example.jpg.
 To use this icon you will need to add "public/admin/example.jpg" to the URL field just like the previous URL field.

 The "Open in a new window?" checkbox allows you to decide whether you want the Menu Item to open the page in a new window or open the page in the current window.
 If the checkbox is selected, when clicking on the Menu Item the page specified in the URL above will be opened in a new internet browser window.
 If you do not select this check box, the page will be opened in the same window the Menu Item is located on.

 The "Enabled?" checkbox allows you to decide whether you want the Menu enabled (visible) or not.
 If the checkbox is checked, then the item will be displayed when a page containing the Menu is displayed.
 Not checking the checkbox will hide the Menu from the public but will save your settings in case you might want to use that Menu Item again in the future.

 Editing a Menu Item is easy once you understand how to add a Menu Item.
 You can edit both custom and standard Menu Items by clicking the "edit" link next to the Menu Item you want to change.
 The same popup as in step 4 above will show and you can edit any of the fields.